 This innovative course provides 100 hours (5 hours a day) for 4 weeks of focused instruction in language arts, math, test-taking strategies (WASL, ISEE, SSAT) and LEGO Mindstorms (a course in robotics developed by MIT and used internationally).
 Students gain a lasting learning experience in which they develop language, math, problem-solving, computer, and cooperation skills.

 SAT Practice Test Registration

 ME offers full SAT practice tests for students who wish to assess their ability before taking the official SAT.
 ME's practice SAT's last approximately four hours and are administered twice on Saturdays and Sundays at 9am and 1pm.
 Because of the length of these tests, students generally cannot take it on weekdays, though Mercer Education does administer practice tests by appointment.
-For a fee, students have the option of taking the test and receiving a score or taking the test and receiving a comprehensive analysis of errors by category and a synopsis of the timed-writing essay.(See SAT Practice Test Registration for details.)
+For a fee, students have the option of taking the test and receiving a score or taking the test and receiving a comprehensive analysis of errors by category and a synopsis of the timed-writing essay.(See SAT Assessment & Practice Test for details.)

 top of page